World’s Best Beaches

 It was shown as Rossiter Harbour by C.D.
 Price during telegraph line surveys in 1876/77.
 Price incorrectly applied the name Rossiter Bay to a small cove within Esperance Bay.
 This confusion was increased when Eyre’s Rossiter Bay was shown as Mississippi Bay after hydrographic surveys by Commander J.W.
 Combe RN in 1900-1901.
 Because of this confusion Combe’s Mississippi Bay and Price’s Rossiter Bay were changed to Rossiter Bay and Wylie Bay respectively at the suggestion of Surveyor General T. S. Parry in January 1947.

 We accessed this beach off Saddleback Road and travelled about 18 kilometres west along the sand to an exit track that leads to neighbouring Lucky Bay.
 More about this trip.

-Shell Beach covers a 110 kilometre stretch of L’Haridon Bight.
-It is one of only two beaches in the world made entirely of shells – billions of tiny coquina bivalve shells.
+In Shark Bay is one of only two beaches in the world made entirely of shells – Shell Beach.
+This amazing 110 kilometre of L’Haridon Bight is made up of billions of tiny coquina bivalve shells.